-It is the student's obligation to insure that they keep their advisor informed about their research progress and seek the advisor's feedback on their work.
-If the student cannot find a principal advisor, then the Chair of the Examination and Dissertations Committee or Graduate Program Director will assist the student in finding an advisor.
+It is students' obligation keep their advisors informed about their research progress and seek the advisor's feedback on their work.
+If a student cannot find a principal advisor, then the Chair of the Examination and Dissertations Committee or Graduate Program Director will assist the student in finding an advisor.

-Once the student's dissertation proposal is approved, the student should form a dissertation committee in consultation with his/her advisor.
+Once the dissertation proposal is approved, students should form a dissertation committee in consultation with their advisors.
 This committee consists of four members, three of whom are members of the graduate faculty in economics.
-The Chair of the committee must be a full member of the graduate faculty.
+The chair of the committee must be a full member of the graduate faculty.
 Associate members may serve on doctoral committees, but may not chair them.
-A listing of full and associate members of the graduate faculty in economics can be found in the GSNB catalog.
+A listing of full and associate members of the graduate faculty in economics can be found in the School of Graduate Studies catalog.

 The fourth, or "outside," member of the committee will represent another discipline or institution.
 The student should submit the outside member's name and contact information to the Graduate Administrative Assistant, who will submit it to the Graduate School for approval.

-Students are strongly recommended to identify an outside member well in advance of the doctoral dissertation defense.
+Members of the Graduate Faculty in Economics may not serve as outside committee members.
+Students are strongly encouraged to identify an outside member well in advance of the doctoral dissertation defense.